AndreLovichi/imperial-assault-dice-companion/README.md

-# imperial-assault-dice-stats
+# Imperial Assault Dice Statistics

-Imperial Assault Dice Statistics
+A pet project to compute basic statistics on dice rolls for the board game Imperial Assault.